Saturday, September 18, 2010

 Documentation

 Luther Exposing the Myth cites "Trischreden, Wittenberg Edition, Vol. VI., p.
 160."
 There is no such thing as "Trischreden," it's Tischreden.
 The Tischreden is Luther's Table Talk, a collection of second hand comments written down by Luther's friends, published after his death.
-The Wittenberg Edition is an early collection of Luther's works (1539-59).
+The Wittenberg Edition is an early collection of Luther's works.
 It contains 12 German and 8 Latin volumes.
 The material was topical, at the request of Luther.
 This volume contains some of the writings of Luther's opponents as well.
 LW 54 points out though, "Early editions of the works of Martin Luther did not include the Table Talk.
 It was with some misgivings that Johann Georg Walch finally decided to incorporate the Table Talk in his edition, which was published in twenty-four volumes in Halle between 1739 and 1753."
 Therefore, the documentation is questionable.
 The Wittenberg Edition did not include the Table Talk.
+We'll see below that there's been a murkiness about this documentation going back quite a long way.

 Context